 The Education Endowment Foundation recommends "purposeful speaking and listening activities" as the basis for nurturing good literacy skills.
 Telford Junior School provides these opportunities through its rich curriculum:

 - Activities extending pupils expressive and receptive vocabulary (e.g. role play, debating, sharing artefacts in History and other cross curricular learning tasks).

-- Reading texts aloud and discussing them (whole class guided reading and group reading).
+- Reading texts aloud and discussing them (whole class guided reading and group or individual reading).